ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

 * v031a - unreleased
  - Migrate to nspire_emu v031
- - ADD: Command 'j'
+ - ADD: Debugger command 'j'
+ - ADD: Debugger command 'ww'
- - CHG: Command 'k' uses virtual addresses
+ - CHG: Debugger command 'k' uses virtual addresses
  - FIX: Couldn't save flash after sending a document from another directory when loading a flash image with a relative path.
+ - FIX: Command 'd' doesn't crash if the parameter is missing

 * v030a - 2010/08/15
  - First public release